Aliases for IRF7 Gene

 GeneCards Summary for IRF7 Gene

 IRF7 (Interferon Regulatory Factor 7) is a Protein Coding gene.
-Diseases associated with IRF7 include Immunodeficiency 39 and Venezuelan Equine Encephalitis.
-Among its related pathways are Cytokine Signaling in Immune system and Toll-like receptor signaling pathway.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity.
-An important paralog of this gene is IRF6.
+Diseases associated with IRF7 include Immunodeficiency 39 and Influenza.
+Among its related pathways are Apoptosis Modulation and Signaling and Activated TLR4 signalling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
+An important paralog of this gene is IRF5.